learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/functors-applicative-functors-and-monoids.md

 ```

 The left list has three functions and the right list has three values, so the resulting list will have nine elements.
-Every function in the left list is applied to every function in the right one.
+Every function in the left list is applied to every value in the right one.
 If we have a list of functions that take two parameters, we can apply those functions between two lists.

 ```{.haskell:hs}